xuebaiios/PyBDR/README.md

-  If these problems occur, the accuracy of the reachable set calculation can be improved by calculating the reachable set based on the boundaries, or by split initial set into small cells, or by reducing the step and increasing the order of the Taylor expansion. then the set explosion problem can be avoided in the computation possibly.
+  If these problems occur, the accuracy of the reachable set calculation can be improved by calculating the reachable set based on the boundaries, or by split the boundary of the initial set into small cells, or by reducing the step and increasing the order of the Taylor expansion. then the set explosion problem can be avoided in the computation possibly.-->

 > Feel free to contact [dingjianqiang0x@gmail.com](mailto:dingjianqiang0x@gmail.com) if you find any
 > issues or bugs in this code, or you struggle to run it in any way.